Configuring SAML

 Parameters

-This section covers the essential identity provider settings within the portal.authentication
+The table shows the essential identity provider settings in the portal.authentication

 configuration.
-It focuses only on the parameters you must customize for your environment.
+It lists only the parameters you must customize for your environment.
 Any other parameters not detailed here can be configured as shown in the provided example.

 Parameter | Description |